 I need my ARRT number, please.

-We release Registry numbers only to currently registered technologists when they make a request by fax or mail.
+We release ARRT ID numbers only to currently certified and registered technologists when they make a request by fax or mail.
 To protect R.T.s, ID numbers are not given out over the phone.
-Written requests - including full name, full social security number and date of birth - must be signed, dated and sent to ARRT (fax: (651) 681-3299; mail: ARRT, 1255 Northland Drive, St. Paul, MN 55120).
-ARRT Registry numbers appear on pocket credential cards, in individual My ARRT Info accounts and on certificates.
-If R.T.s request a duplicate credential card or a letter of registration, it will contain their number.
+Written requests - including full name, full social security number, date of birth and a return fax number - must be signed, dated and sent to ARRT (fax: (651) 681-3299; mail: ARRT, 1255 Northland Drive, St. Paul, MN 55120).
+ARRT ID numbers appear on pocket credential cards, in individual My ARRT Info accounts and on certificates.
+If R.T.s request a duplicate credential card or a letter of certification and registration, it will contain their number.

 What does the abbreviation "R.T." stand for?
 How and when am I allowed to use it?